 Are Prescription Dog Foods More Expensive?

 Prescription dog foods or vet-recommended dog formulas are a lot more expensive than regular pet foods.
 Sometimes, they may be just double the price of their regular counterparts.

 However, this is justified due to a few factors.
 First, each type of prescription dog food is formulated to deal with particular diseases and health concerns in dogs.
 Second, these foods contain a significant proportion of bio-available ingredients that are extremely beneficial for your dog.
 There is also more R&D coupled with great expectations from these foods, contributing to their high price.

 Why Do Some Dog Foods Require a Prescription?

 Unlike prescription drugs, prescription feeds do not need to abide by FDA regulations.
 Therefore, no dog foods require a prescription from the veterinarian in the true sense.
 However, prescription dog foods should be given to your dog only after subsequent consultation with the vet.
 It is only after a proper understanding of your dog’s health issue that the right prescription dog formula can be determined because these foods have very specific formulas behind them.

 What Ingredients are in Prescription Dog Food Diets?

 Prescription diet dog foods vary widely in terms of ingredients.
-These are special formulas meant for a specific purpose such as alleviating pain, improving the digestive system, reducing obesity, etc. However, these foods are generally free of grains, artificial flavors, and preservatives.
+These are special formulas meant for a specific purpose such as alleviating pain, improving the digestive system of your dog, therefore reducing obesity.
+However, these foods are generally free of grains, artificial flavors, and preservatives.
 They are supposed to be purer and more nutritious than regular dog foods.
 Though, many people and organizations believe that they are a bit over-hyped too.

 Some of the predominant ingredients found in most types of prescription dog foods include chicken, complex carbs, essential fatty acids, pork fat, chicken liver, soybean oil, lactic acid, flaxseed, potassium chloride, dried beet pulp and vitamins, mainly vitamin E supplements.